lessw2020/transformer_central/README.md

 This tutorial covers an example with tuning a 2B model in FSDP, and the improvements by avoiding retries (**25% greater throughput** vs conventional practice), as well as offers a utility class (Memory_Maximizer) you can add to your project to automatically monitor gpu info and retry counts for optimizing.

 Video, notebook and utility file are in the folder [here](./throughput_max_gpu)

+6 - **Sharding Strategies for FSDP (video + notebook)**:

+FSDP has 3 different sharding strategies which allow you to customize the tradeoff between memory vs communication, and thus with a single line of code, go from DDP -> Zero2 -> Full Shard.
+FSDP thus is becoming a universal training framework for models ranging from 100M - 1 Trillion+.

+In this tutorial, you will learn how to modify the FSDP sharding strategy, understand the relative tradeoffs, and see the comparative growth in size of model trainable on a fixed server simply by adjusting the sharding strategy.

+Video and notebook are in the folder [here](./sharding_strategy)